van-ibm/watsonworkspace-sdk/readme.md

 You can also send GraphQL JSON objects.
 Examples can be found in `graphql.js`.
 This is the default implementation in the SDK.
 See the `getMessage` function as an example.

 Special note: `sendGraphql(query)` will respond to the promise with the value of the `data` property.
-Said differntly, GraphQL normally appears as:
+Said differently, GraphQL normally appears as:

 ```
 {